liqotech/liqo/docs/installation/install.md

 To install Liqo on GKE, you should create a service account for *liqoctl*, granting the read rights for the GKE clusters (you may reduce the scope to a specific cluster if you prefer).

-First, let's start exporting a few variables about the properties of your cluster and the service account to create:
+First, you should export the following variables with some information about your cluster and the service account to create:
 ```bash
 # The name of the service account used by liqoctl to interact with GCP
 export GKE_SERVICE_ACCOUNT_ID=liqoctl